Foreign Investments Law

 What should be considered in Mergers & Acquisitions?

 The notion of Merger and Acquisition in Commercial Law is defined as the continuation of the activities of a company by acquiring another company, or the merging of more than one company under one roof and the purpose of one of them, or a new decision.

 In case of mergers and acquisitions, legal counsel should be obtained from experienced lawyers in accordance with the legislation, case-law and commercial practices and in addition to the sectoral conditions and regional and international economic conjuncture.

-Antalya Lawyer Barış Erkan Çelebi provides conducting due diligence investigations on Commercial Law and Foreign Investments, negotiation with related parties during preparation, submission of projects and contract negotiations, approval of the Competition Authority, Capital Markets Board and other institutions and the fulfillment of the obligations stipulated in the Laws and Regulations if deemed necessary, it provides services such as Human Resources structuring, execution of contracts to be signed after the Merger and Acquisition or previously executed.
+Antalya Lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm provide conducting due diligence investigations on Commercial Law and Foreign Investments, negotiation with related parties during preparation, submission of projects and contract negotiations, approval of the Competition Authority, Capital Markets Board and other institutions and the fulfillment of the obligations stipulated in the Laws and Regulations if deemed necessary, it provides services such as Human Resources structuring, execution of contracts to be signed after the Merger and Acquisition or previously executed.